August 12, 2018

 3) Parents with infants being carried in arms.

 4) The rest of the congregation and visitors wishing to receive will be dismissed row by row from front to back.

 Only practicing Orthodox Christians may receive sacraments.

-Festival time is drawing near, so we ask that you please bring in your donations.
-Clean out that garage, the attic, the basement, those closets and other storage spaces.
+Due to the overwhelming amount of donated treasure and lack of space, the final day to drop off donations will be Sun., Aug.
+12. As ever, we appreciate your generosity.
 We accept just about everything except clothing, furniture and tube televisions.
 Please bring your items to Church and bring them into the rear doors by the Flea Market.
 Call 216-932-3300 during normal office hours for assistance in dropping off items.
 Thank You!